Psychology Intermediate

 ExtraneousPoor design, unclear layout, cluttered UIEntirely avoidable — this is what CRO targets

-CRO focuses almost entirely on extraneous cognitive load — friction created by bad design decisions, not by the inherent complexity of the offer.
+CRO focuses almost entirely on extraneous cognitive load — friction created by bad design decisions, not by the inherent complexity of the offer itself.

 How Cognitive Load Kills Conversions